 Under the following links of the Deutsches Studentenwerk, the non-profit foundation My Handicap and futher initiatives various foundations and scholarships are listed especially for handicapped or restricted persons.

-We build partnerships with other university and regional institutions in the areas of inclusion and accessibility.
-Thus, we would like to support you in your studies.
-At the Home-Webseite of the Office for Family, Equal Opportunities and Diversity you will find various regional institutions and counselling centers in the filfe of "Who helps me...if?".
-You can access the page of the Office via this link: Office for Family, Equal Opportunities and Diversity
+We are establishing collaborations with other university and regional institutions in the areas of inclusion and accessibility.
+In this way, we would like to support you in your studies.
+You will find a list of various regional institutions and advice centres on the office's homepage in the document "Who can help me".

-Taking the first step into professional life with a disability or a chronic disease is often not easy.
-Various initiative programs can help you.
-We will help you find the right offer.
+Starting a career with a disability or chronic illness is often not easy.
+Various programme initiatives provide support.
+We can help you find the right programme for you.